ICS Partnerships in Practice: Winning Tenders Across Health and Social Care Boundaries

 ICS evaluators value tangible proof of collaboration.
 Include:

-• Joint governance meeting minutes or shared dashboards.
+• Joint governance meeting summaries or shared dashboards.

 • Partnership MOUs or co-delivery protocols.